Distinguished Lecture Series

 Sylvester’s Distinguished Guest Lecture Series provides a forum for outstanding clinical and translational researcher guest lecturers to interact and ultimately collaborate with Sylvester faculty.
 The focus of the series is to bring basic science and clinical researchers together to discuss recent advances in the understanding and treatment of human cancer – a realization of the “bench to bedside” ideal.
 The audience is typically a mix of clinicians, clinical researchers, basic scientists, and physician scientists.

-Please join us on Friday, May 23, 2014 as Sylvester Comprehensive Cancer Center hosts the 15th Annual Zubrod Memorial Lecture and Cancer Research Poster Session in honor of its founding director, Charles Gordon Zubrod, M.D.
-The event will begin at 1:00 p.m. at the Jackson Health System Diagnostic Treatment Center, second-floor conference center.
+Please join us Friday, May 10, 2016 as Sylvester Comprehensive Center host the 17th Annual Zubrod Memorial Lecture and Cancer Research Poster Session in honor of its founding director, Charles Gordon Zubrod, M.D.
+The event will begin at 2:45 p.m. at the Lois Pope Life Center Auditorium.

 Robert A. Weinberg, Ph.D, is a founding member of the Whitehead Institute for Biomedical Research.
 He is the Daniel K. Ludwig Professor for Cancer Research and the American Cancer Society Research Professor at the Massachusetts Institute of Technology (MIT).
 Dr. Weinberg is an internationally recognized authority on the genetic basis of human cancer and was awarded the U.S. National Medal of Science in 1997.
 Dr. Weinberg will present a lecture entitled “Mechanism of Carcinoma Malignant Progression”.

 For more information contact the Sylvester Office of Education & Training at 305-243-2287.